tpartridge89/ElderTeej/BardsCollegeProfile.md

 <img width="697" height="928" alt="image" src="https://github.com/user-attachments/assets/40ec38f6-d5bd-4bce-8d0b-cfa7367734c4" />

 Next, we need to run PG Patcher.
-It will pop up with the options window- you need to change the output location to the BCE - ParallaxGen folder you created.
+It will pop up with the options window- you need to change the output location to the BCE - ParallaxGen folder you created; you MUST have this folder disabled until you have run PG Patcher and replaced its ESPs and .json with the files from the Discord.
 It should look similar to this:

 <img width="1300" height="976" alt="image" src="https://github.com/user-attachments/assets/b52c0f06-cf78-4464-806e-8eb43fc8502a" />